Before you sign that GPS tracking contract for your fleet, let me tell you a story.

-- Contracts put more cash in their pocket.
+- GPS tracking contracts put more cash in their pocket.
 Larger entities tend to book the net present value of the entire contract, to inflate their revenue and corporate valuations.
 Example: A three-year contract at $200.00 per month would be shown on the books at an NPV of approximately $6700.00.
 The increase in booked revenue paves the way to full throttle debt or equity financing, which drives growth.

 - Long-term agreements hide true hardware pricing.
 Contracts allow internal hardware financing, which reduces capital outlay to the customer, while hiding true hardware pricing and increasing hardware margins for the provider.